swanky-rt/Student-Navigator/assignment-7/README.md

 On clean images, the model often answers **“Yes”** (aligned behavior).
 After the image-space attack, the **same VLM, on the same prompt**, started answering **“No”** — exactly the attacker’s target.
 Then we added a simple **input-space defense (JPEG compression)** and showed that it **partially restored** the correct answer.

-This README contains everything the assignment asked for:

-- **Design & Implementation**: attack and defense designs, and how we implemented a dynamic/prompt-transfer style attack.
-- **Metrics & Results**: success criteria, quantitative metrics (attack success rate, defense success rate) and short analysis.
-- **Discussion**: limitations of the attack and defense, open challenges, and what we would do next.

 ---

 ## Repository / Folder Structure